daenis-dev/employee-management-dotnet/README.md

 ### Notes

 - I'm having trouble registering the self-signed certificates with the MAUI application.
 Once this is done, the **Set Up** section will be updated with deployment instructions for the user interface.
+- There is an outstanding bug that occurs when the user attempts to update an Employee's salary; specifically, when the first character is deleted.